E-Bike Use on the Recpath

 Summit County hosted an open house at the County Commons on Wednesday, February 28, 2018, to obtain input about the use of e-bikes on the Recpath.

 An online survey was available from February 20 through March 19, 2018.
 The public informed Open Space and Trails what they think about e-bikes on the Recpath by taking the simple, seven-question survey.
 The survey took about five minutes to complete and had over 1,000 responses.

 A new Colorado law took effect on Aug.
 9, 2017, authorizing the operation of Class 1 or Class 2 e-bikes on bike or pedestrian paths where bicycles are authorized to travel.
 However, the bill also stipulates that local authorities can regulate the use of e-bikes in their own jurisdictions.

 Summit County and the towns of Breckenridge, Dillon, Frisco, and Silverthorne maintain and manage their respective sections of Recpath.
 Each jurisdiction is considering its own rules and regulations related to e-bikes, but we are working toward a shared vision for the Recpath system that preserves a seamless experience for Summit County residents and visitors.

 Recpath Regulations & Individuals with Disabilities

-In Summit County, e-bikes are currently prohibited on the Recpath, except for use by persons with disabilities as defined by the Americans with Disabilities Act.
-Current Recpath Regulations state that no person shall operate a motorized vehicle on the Recpath, and motorized vehicles include every vehicle that is self-propelled, including e-bikes.
+Prior to the BOCC's adoption of the new resolution on April 23, 2019, all e-bikes were prohibited on the Recpath, except for use by persons with disabilities as defined by the Americans with Disabilities Act.
+Recpath Regulations stated that no person shall operate a motorized vehicle on the Recpath, and motorized vehicles include every vehicle that is self-propelled, including e-bikes.